Tomislavgrad: Kingdom of Yugoslavia

 On 5 October 1918, the Croat, Slovene and Serb representatives in Austria-Hungary established the Nacional Council of the State of Slovenes, Croats and Serbs.
-The State of Slovenes, Croats and Serbs was united with the Kingdom of Serbia and the Kingdom of Montenegro on 1 December 1918 and formed the new state – Kingdom of Serbs, Croats and Slovenes.

-The Srez of Županjac was divided into four municipalities, Grabovica, Vir, Županjac, and Brišnik-Oplećani, the latter existing from 1937 to 1940, when it was abolished and incorporated into the Municipality of Županjac.
+The State of Slovenes, Croats and Serbs was united with the Kingdom of Serbia and the Kingdom of Montenegro on 1 December 1918 and formed the new state – Kingdom of Serbs, Croats and Slovenes. Županjac served as a seat of the Srez of Županjac, which was divided into four municipalities, Grabovica, Vir, Županjac, and Brišnik-Oplećani, the latter existing from 1937 to 1940 when it was abolished and incorporated into the Municipality of Županjac.

-The provincial of the Herzegovinian Franciscans, David Nevistić, himself from Tomislavgrad, agitated for the Croatian People's Party (HPS), an anti-Yugoslav political party and called the priests to support it, while the local parish priest Mijo Čuić, also a Franciscan, opposed him and instead supported a non-ideological Croatian Farmers' Party (HTS).
+The provincial of the Herzegovinian Franciscans, David Nevistić, himself from Županjac, agitated for the Croatian People's Party (HPS), an anti-Yugoslav political party and called the priests to support it, while the local parish priest Mijo Čuić, also a Franciscan, opposed him and instead supported a non-ideological Croatian Farmers' Party (HTS).
 The HPS tried to establish its branches in the Srez of Županjac and agitated in its villages, Vir, Vinica, Grabovica, Roško Polje, Bukovica, Šujica (at the time part of the Srez of Livno) and the town of Županjac itself.
 The temporary president of the Srez of Županjac Luka Savić forbade them from organizing political meetings.

-According to the new lav, the Srez of Županjac became a part of the electoral unit of the Okrug of Travnik.
+According to the new law, the Srez of Županjac became a part of the electoral unit of the Okrug of Travnik.
 During the Constitutional Assembly election held on 28 November 1920, although the Srez of Županjac had 4,675 eligible voters, the HPS won only 194 votes.
 On the other hand, the HTS won 3,726 votes.

 Several Croatian parties, including the Croatian Republican Peasant Party of Stjepan Radić and the HTS, formed a coalition Croatian Bloc, headed by Radić.
 The HTS held a political meeting in Županjac, while the speaker was a Franciscan from Livno, Jako Pašalić.
 Pašalić visited Županjac often for political reasons.
 However, the efforts were counter-productive as the local populace didn't support their politics being led by the Franciscans.
 In the 1923 parliamentary election, the HTS candidate won only 31 votes, while the HPS won 68 votes.
 The HRSS won 3,847 votes.

 The next parliamentary election was held on 8 February 1925.
-The HRSS was once again the dominant party in the Kotar of Županjac, winning 3,938 votes out of 4,737.
+The HRSS was once again the dominant party in the Srez of Županjac, winning 3,938 votes out of 4,737.
 The HPS won only 23 votes.
 Radić soon recognised the Vidovdan Constitution and the Karađorđević dynasty.
-This cost him some support from the Croat populace, however, he was still the favorite politician in the Srez of Županjac.
-In the autumn of 1926, he arrived in the Srez of Županjac, and was first greeted in Šujica by some 2,000 people.
+This cost him some support from the Croat populace, however, he was still the favourite politician in the Srez of Županjac.
+In the autumn of 1926, he arrived in the Srez of Županjac and was first greeted in Šujica by some 2,000 people.
 Before entering the town of Županjac, he was greeted by the parish priest Šimun Ančić.
 The next day he held a public meeting which was attended by some 10,000 people.